IU Health Methodist Leadership

-She holds a bachelor’s in nursing, a master’s in nursing administration and a doctorate in nursing practice from Indiana University School of Nursing and is an active member of the American Organization for Nurse Leadership and the American Nurses Association.
-Linden also serves on the board of Chaucie’s Place, where she works to support the end of child sexual abuse and teen suicide.
+She holds a bachelor’s in nursing, a master’s in nursing administration and a doctorate in nursing practice from Indiana University.
+Linden also serves on the board of the Indiana Center for Prevention of Youth Abuse & Suicide, where she works to support the end of teen suicide and child sexual abuse.

 Joyce Nwatuobi joined IU Health as the chief financial officer for Methodist and University hospitals in the fall of 2021.
 In this role, Nwatuobi administers, directs and monitors all hospital financial activities, serving as a trusted advisor to ensure the financial sustainability of the $2+ billion organization.
 She also provides oversight to the new IU Health downtown hospital project.